-The fight for visibility is something bisexual people face on a daily basis, among the many areas bisexuals struggle with, visibility is at the forefront.
+The fight for visibility is something bisexual people face daily, among the many areas bisexuals struggle with; visibility is at the forefront.
 A cause for many of the health disparities we see across the bisexual community show there is a direct link between the lack of visibility, available information, and places for bi people to seek help on issues they are finding difficult.

 The stance that Twitter took was not surprising, the bisexual hash tag search is filled with pornography every day, making it near impossible to actually look for bisexual news in a public domain.

 Why Twitter decided to remove the hash tags completely by putting a blanket ban on everything that comes under the bisexual or bisexuality search echoed of biphobia and erasure.
 It continues the sexualisation and fetishised notion surrounding bisexuals, seen as promiscuous and swingers, a stigma the community is continuing to shift as we are not porn but people.

 In a week where news broke of 19-year-old British teenager Harry Corbett having tragically committed suicide after battling depression caused by his bisexuality, the move by Twitter couldn’t have come at a worse time.
 Internet and social media visibility for bisexuals is important for those who are either struggling with acceptance or battling mental health issues; it has given them relief with online groups for support.